Blackmail Simulator 2024 - Envelope Review

 This is pretty interesting over time became the focal point for my main issues.
 Small insignificant problems that I could ignore before, compound 10-fold into more significant problems when you need to play the same section more than a handful of times:

-Silly things like both add even more replay value to the game, while also trivializing the game by making it slowly much easier and encouraging more exploration by lifting all the restrictions.
+Silly things like both add even more replay value to the game, while also removing the restrictions that make the game tedious, slowly making it much easier and encouraging more exploration.

 Final Thoughts